-In the MBA Program a student who wishes to design a unique course around a topic of special interest may make a request to the Program Director to create and take MBA 799 - Independent Study.
+A student who wishes to design a unique course around a topic of special interest may make a request to the Program Director to.
+The granting of the request is NOT guaranteed.

-Students' progress in the program is reviewed each semester.
+Students' progress is reviewed each semester.
 Students whose GPA falls below 3.0, or who earn below a B- in any course, are placed on academic probation.
 Students whose semester GPA is below a 3.0 then have one (1) semester to bring their GPA to a 3.0.
 Students who have a GPA of less than a 3.0 for two (2) consecutive semesters, or who earn below a B- in two courses will be dismissed from the Master's degree program.

-Students in the regular part-time program who have not taken a course in four consecutive semesters are considered inactive and may be withdrawn from the program.
+Students in part-time programs who have not taken a course in four consecutive semesters are considered inactive and may be withdrawn from the program.
 In such cases, students who wish to continue the program should submit a written statement to the Graduate Program Director indicating their commitment to completing the program.